The Big Sleep (1946 film): Comparison of the 1945 original cut and 1946 release

 Between the 1945 cut and the 1946 release, critics have become divided as to which version is superior.
-Some consider the 1945 cut to be the better, partly due to the inclusion of a scene at the District Attorney's office where the facts of the case, thus far, are laid out.
+Some consider the 1945 cut to be the better, partly due to the inclusion of a scene at the District Attorney's office where the facts of the case thus far are laid out.
 Others consider the 1946 release to be the better due to its focusing more on the Bogart-Bacall pairing.
 Chandler praised Martha Vickers' performance in the original 1945 cut, feeling that she overshadowed Bacall's performance.
-He felt that the deletion of many of her scenes in the 1946 release were done to enhance Bacall's performance.
+He felt that the deletion of many of her scenes in the 1946 release was done to enhance Bacall's performance.